Condo Inspection Checklist (Condo Home Inspection)

 - Is there a person or entity that owns a large percentage of the units?

 - How many unit owners are 60 or more days delinquent on common expense assessments?

 - Is the HOA involved in any active or pending litigation?

 - Are the project’s reserves sufficient to fund the improvements?

 Get Help from Aumann Bender & Associates

 There is a lot that goes into investing in a San Diego condo for you.
 Besides help with the inspection, you will also need help finding the types of properties that suit your lifestyle.
-Fortunately our team at Aumann Bender & Associates is the leading real estate team in San Diego for condo buyers.
+Fortunately our team is the leading real estate team in San Diego for condo buyers.
 Nationally recognized as one of the top luxury teams in the country, you can be sure that you are benefiting from our knowledge and expertise when inspecting your prospective condo.
 For more information, contact Aumann Bender & Associates now.